Team-HR/hr-api-server/README.md

 ## Dependencies for Installation
 1. Composer <a href="https://getcomposer.org/">https://getcomposer.org/</a>

+## How to Enable CORS in Apache Web Server
+<p>By default, cross domain requests are disabled in Apache web server.
+You need to set the Access-Control-Allow-Origin header to enable CORS (Cross Origin Resource Sharing) in Apache.
+Here are the steps to enable CORS in Apache web server.</p>
+1. Enable headers module
+<code>$ sudo a2emod headers</code>

 ## Installation
 1. Clone this repository.
 2. Run <code>cd</code> to the project directory